 Windows CMD Commands: Mastering the Command Prompt

 Introduction

-The Windows operating system features over 280 commands for CMD (Command Prompt).
-Some commands are specific to Windows servers, while others are available for desktop versions.
-In both cases, CMD commands communicate directly with the OS and allow to perform various IT automation tasks.
+The Windows operating system includes over 280 CMD (Command Prompt) commands.
+These commands enable users to interact directly with the OS and perform various troubleshooting and IT automation tasks.

-This guide showcases important Windows CMD commands and provides hands-on examples.
+This extensive guide lists all Windows CMD commands and provides hands-on examples of the most commonly used ones.

+Windows CMD Commands: Mastering the Command Prompt